 Most cases that require medical detox will move to continuing chemical dependency care once the patient has the substances out of his or her system.
 If substance dependency was only part of the problem and our providers determine the greater issue was another mental or behavioral disorder, we may provide inpatient treatment for a dual diagnosis.
-When alcohol or drug addiction are the primary concerns, Lakeshore Behavioral will refer patients to other facilities in the Chicago area for either outpatient chemical dependency treatment or 28-day inpatient care.
+When alcohol or drug addiction are the primary concerns, Chicago Lakeshore Hospital will refer patients to other facilities in the Chicago area for either outpatient chemical dependency treatment or 28-day inpatient care.

 Getting Help for Alcohol and Drug Detox

 Although admitting and accepting an addiction is not an easy first step, once patients decide to move forward with treatment, the Chicago Lakeshore Hospital medical detox program is available to help.
 No one should have to go through the detoxification process alone, and with our detoxification program, you or your loved ones can start on the road to recovery.

 Contact Chicago Lakeshore Hospital for more information about our inpatient detox program.